-The Company recognizes interest and penalties related to the underpayment of income taxes, including those resulting from the late filing of tax returns within the provision for income taxes in the Condensed Consolidated Statements of Operations.
-The Company analyzes its tax filing positions in the U.S. federal, state, and local tax jurisdictions where the Company is required to file income tax returns, as well as for all open tax years in these jurisdictions.
-If, based on this analysis, the Company determines that uncertainties in tax positions exist, a liability is established.
+The Company recognizes interest has two reportable segments: South Carolina and penalties related to the underpayment of income taxes, including those resulting from the late filing of tax returns within the provision for income taxes Other.
+The South Carolina reporting segment primarily represents UHG's South Carolina homebuilding operations.
+This segment operates in the Condensed Consolidated Statements Upstate, Midlands, and Coastal regions of Operations.
+The Company analyzes its tax filing positions in the U.S. federal, state, and local tax jurisdictions where the Company is required to file income tax returns, South Carolina, as well as for all open tax years a smaller presence in these jurisdictions.
+If, based on this analysis, Georgia.
+The Other segment consists of UHG's homebuilding operations in Raleigh, NC and mortgage operations conducted through a mortgage banking joint venture, Homeowners Mortgage, LLC which do not meet the Company determines that uncertainties in tax positions exist, a liability is established quantitative thresholds to be disclosed separately.

-Tax laws are complex and subject to different interpretations by the taxpayer and respective governmental taxing authorities.
-Significant judgment is required in determining tax expense and in evaluating tax positions, including evaluating uncertainties under GAAP.
-The Company reviews its tax positions quarterly and adjusts its tax balances as new legislation is enacted or new information becomes available.
+Tax laws are complex The CODM reviews the results of operations, including total revenue and subject pretax income to different interpretations assess profitability and allocate resources.
+The following tables summarize revenues and pre-tax income by segment for the taxpayer three months ended March 31, 2024, and respective governmental taxing authorities.
+Significant judgment is required in determining tax expense 2023 as well as total assets by segment as of March 31, 2024 and in evaluating tax positions, including evaluating uncertainties under GAAP.
+The December 31, 2023, with reconciliations to the amounts reported for the consolidated Company, reviews its tax positions quarterly and adjusts its tax balances as new legislation is enacted or new information becomes available, where applicable: